-- May not be useful for recruiting or retaining employees if the share price is going down
+- May not be useful for recruiting or retaining employees if the share price is decreasing

 Implications in Financial Modeling & Analysis

-When building a discounted cash flow (DCF) model to value a business, it’s important to take the impact of share compensation into account.
+When building a discounted cash flow (DCF) model to value a business, it’s important to factor in share compensation.
 As you saw in the example from Amazon above, the expense is added back to arrive at cash flow, since it’s a non-cash expense.

-While the expense does not require any cash, it does have an economic impact on the business, since the number of shares outstanding increases.
+While the expense does not require any cash, it does have a capital structure impact on the business, since the number of shares outstanding increases.

 Analysts need to decide how to address this issue, and there are two common solutions: